 What made you come out of bed this morning?

-I could go on and on describing this concept as it’s one of my main passions and also my mission for my coaching business: supporting you to live a life that lights you up.
+I could go on and on as this is one of my main passions and also my mission for my coaching business: supporting you to live a life that lights you up.

 This is a hint towards the purpose and priorities that will keep your fire burning.
 Yes, that inner flame that we all have.
 It can be lit by a spark of insight or inspiration.
 We receive an idea and choose to pursue it.
 Moments of motivation.